FAU-LAP/NOMAD-CAMELS/docs/source/doc/installation/installation.md

 # CAMELS Installation

-As CAMELS is written in Python it requires a working Python environment to run properly.
+As CAMELS is written in Python it requires a correct Python environment to run properly.

 If you do not have Python installed on your machine or a clean Python environment you have several options:
 1. [Using the installer](installation_installer.md) (**RECOMMENDED when using Windows**!)